 Has anyone ever copied you?
 It’s not a nice feeling to have a part of you mimicked by someone else.
-To have your soul yanked out and acted out by someone who isn’t you, isn’t fun.
+It isn’t fun to have your soul yanked out of you and then acted upon by someone who isn’t you, isn’t fun.

 Keep reading to find out some helpful tips on how to deal with copycats.

 You are unique.
 Be confident in it.
 Take a stand for who you are.